Chickenchaser-Kwak/Wowza-ContentsList-HttpProvider/README.md

 ```
 You probably insert the code under HostPort 8086 section.

+4. Restart Wowza Server.

-4. send http request to http://{Your Wowza Server IP}:8086/contentslist.
+5. test by sending http request to http://{Your Wowza Server IP}:8086/contentslist.
-Then you can get all .mp4 files in {WowzaInstallDir}/contents like below :
+Then you can get a http response whici is listing all .mp4 files in {WowzaInstallDir}/contents like below :

 ```json
 [{"path":"testStream","lastModified":1508144685235},
 {"path":"testStream","lastModified":1508142934912},
 {"path":"testStream","lastModified":1508142976607}]
 ```

 = Reference =
 https://www.wowza.com/docs/how-to-create-an-http-provider